 Elvis was born on January 8, 1935, in his small shotgun house that his father Vernon built for $180 that he borrowed from his employer.

 You can take a tour of the Elvis Presley Birthplace home.
 It is a 2-room house where Elvis was born with his twin brother, who was stillborn.

 A family of little means, the Presleys only lived there for a few years after Elvis was born, but they continued to reside in Mississippi until 1948 when they moved to Memphis.

 The property stands in its original location and has been restored to its original condition, decorated with period furniture as well as a replica 1939 Plymouth Sedan that the family used to drive.

 This historic museum site of the birthplace of Elvis Presley also includes a tour of the church building where the Presley family worshipped.

-If you can’t make it to Elvis’s birthplace, there are still plenty of places to see around Memphis.
-A must see is Sun Studio, where Elvis recorded his first song, “It’s All Right Mama” This tour will really give you an insight of how Elvis got his start.
+If you can’t make it to Elvis’s birthplace, there are still plenty of ways to spend an amazing weekend in Memphis.
+A must-see is Sun Studio, where Elvis recorded his first song, “It's All Right Mama” This tour will really give you an insight into how Elvis got his start.
 I really enjoyed this tour!

 Sun Studio and its proprietor, Sam Phillips, had quite the run.
 This was also the launching point for such musicians as Jonny Cash, Carl Perkins, Jerry Lee Lewis, and Roy Orbison.